Look at Bigotry

-- The Right further attacks minorities to maintain the festering anxiety and anger
+- The Right further attacks minorities to promote anxiety and anger.

-- The Right can spend all their time talking about the woes of the rural/working class, populism, the evils of wokeness, and how the Left is “out of touch” and only helps the takers take everything from, and someday even replace hard-working, white, God-fearing, real Americans.
+- The Right spends all their time talking about the woes of the rural/working class, populism, the evils of wokeness, and how the Left is “out of touch” and only helps the takers take everything from, and someday even replace hard-working, white, God-fearing, real Americans.

-The result is the Left wonders why the Right keeps voting against their own best interests while the Right, convinced by Republicans and Democrats, believes that they are voting in their best interests and their safety.
-This includes some minorities voting Republican because of their own biases and because Conservative manipulation is that good.
+The result is the Left wonders why the Right keeps voting against their own best interests while the Right, being convinced by Republicans and Democrats, believes that they are voting in their best interests (their safety).

 What to Do

-If Democracy is going to survive, we must start bringing folks “back to the table”.
-The motivation for the below is driven by the need to start restoring their self-esteem and decreasing their anxiety in order to reduce their perceptions of threats.
-Once that foundational task is underway then we can start discussions about bigotry and inclusive society can be had in a less combative and more constructive manner – in a way that minimizes those fear triggers.
+If Democracy is going to survive, we must start calming things down and bring folks “back to the table”.
+We need to start restoring their self-esteem and decreasing their anxiety in order to reduce their perceptions of threats.
+Once that foundational task is underway then we can start discussions about bigotry and inclusive society in a less intimidating and more constructive manner – in a way that minimizes those fear triggers.

-Because we want to calm people down, care should be used when talking about an inclusive society.
-The main point is to not make folks feel that a rapidly evolving society is being forced upon them.
+Because we want to reduce the perception of this threat, care should be used when talking about an inclusive society.
+The main point is to not make folks feel that a rapidly evolving society is being forced upon them and squeezing them out.
 Once the perceived threat is decreased (and replaced with more constructive ideas) then these discussions can be revisited with the energy that they certainly deserve.
-Topics to discuss carefully include:
+Topics to discuss more carefully include: